-Although the primary method of communication for this class is via Zoom and Questionsly to other students and to the teaching assistants, occasionally you may need to contact me directly via email.
+Although the primary method of communication for this class is via CampusWire to other students and to the teaching assistants, as well as lectures, discussions and office hours, occasionally you may need to contact me directly via email.

 Please send me text mail as plain text.
 Use a brief, informative Subject: header, so that I can handle your message efficiently.
 Identify yourself in your From: header; a cryptic header like From: firstname.lastname@example.org won’t do.